submariner-io/submariner-website/src/content/contributing/release-process/_index.en.md

 These are shared with the Kubernetes community via [OperatorHub.io](https://operatorhub.io/).
 * Operators for deployment to OpenShift (community-operators)

-To publish the Submariner operator to the community, perform the following steps:
+To publish the Submariner Operator to the community, perform the following steps:

 1) Clone the [submariner-operator](https://github.com/submariner-io/submariner-operator) project
 2) Make sure you have the operator-sdk v0-18-x installed on your machine